RaspberryKitty1/ISS-Tracker/readme.md

 # 🛰 ISS Live Tracker

 A real-time tracker for the **International Space Station (ISS)** built with **Flask** and **Leaflet.js**.
-This web app displays the ISS's current position on an interactive map, updating every 5 seconds, and provides UTC/local timestamps along with a human-readable location (e.g., "New York, USA" or "Over the ocean").
+This web app displays the ISS's current position on an interactive map, updating every 5 seconds, and provides UTC/local timestamps along with a human-readable location (e.g., "New York, USA" or "Over the Atlantic Ocean").

 ---